 Limited inventory, beautiful views, and overall desirability combine to keep home prices in Cardiff high, although in recent years average prices have shifted.
 You will find a variety of housing styles, including bungalows and cottages, twin-homes, contemporary and Spanish, as well as apartments and condominiums; there are several gated communities of attached and detached homes.
 Upside-down homes (reverse floor plan) are common on the hill (living space is upstairs, bedrooms down) to take advantages of the glorious views, and many are 3 stories on narrow lots.

 Cardiff has enacted building height restrictions to prevent owners from adding on too much space above existing levels to take advantage of the views, and thereby blocking views of neighbors.

-Pipes is one of the best known breakfast places around, and Trattoria Positano on San Elijo just before the main intersection in town is quite good and popular with locals.
-Yogi’s, a sports bar and pub, is another popular eatery that attracts residents and visitors, although I have heard mixed reviews.
+Pipes Cafe is one of the best known breakfast places around, and Trattoria Positano on San Elijo just before the main intersection in town is quite good and popular with locals.
+Ki’s Restaurant is another local favorite serving “environmentally and community conscious” food.

 The beaches, of course, are spectacular, and offer great surfing, sunbathing, kite flying or just enjoying the views.
 You will often find stone sculptures created by seasoned sculptors and beginners, which disappear over time, only to re-emerge.

 Parking along the 101 is free and fairly easy to find in the off-season, but summers find parking, as expected, more difficult.

 Children attend 1 of 2 elementary schools depending on their grade – they both have great reputations from what residents have told me, and from reviews on the Internet.
 Older students attend San Dieguito Union High School District.

 There are several private schools in Cardiff as well, including Montessori and the Sanderling Waldorf School.